etorreborre/registry/README.md

  - fine tune JSON encoders/decoders
  - create composable data generators for nested datatypes

+You can watch a video presenting the main ideas behind the library [here](https://skillsmatter.com/skillscasts/12299-wire-once-rewire-twice).

 The following sections introduce in more details the problem that this library is addressing, the concepts behind the solution and various use-cases which can arise on real projects:

  1. [what is the problem?](doc/motivation.md)